 Only the court can determine when you can stop re-registering.
 There are numerous accounts of individuals who mistakenly stopped registering because they completed probation.
 These people were further charged with failure to register thus spending more time and money in the court system.
 It is very important to pay attention to the process of being on and off probation – it could mean the difference between completing probation successfully or failing, and having to deal with a new charge, sentence, and possibly extended sex offender registration and probation.

 Based on the severity of the sexual offense, some individuals must stay registered for the rest of their lives.
 The following crimes in the state of Colorado require lifelong registration:

 - Sexually violent predators

-- Persons convicted as an adult of sexual assault in first or second degree,
+- Persons convicted as an adult of sexual assault in the first or second degree

-- Any adult with more than once conviction for unlawful sexual behavior.
+- Any adult with more than one conviction for unlawful sexual behavior

-- For class 1, 2,3 felonies 20 years must pass before the Petition can be filed.
+- For class 1, 2, and 3 felonies, 20 years must pass before the Petition can be filed

-- For class 4, 5,6 felonies 10 years must pass before the Petition can be filed.
+- For class 4, 5, and 6 felonies, 10 years must pass before the Petition can be filed

-Registering as a sex offender and deregistering from the sex offender’s registry is a hard and complicated process.
-Get in touch with an attorney if you have any questions or plan to proceed with de-registration.
-Having a lawyer on your side could increase the likelihood of getting a petition granted and successfully completing registration, probation or parole.
+Registering as a sex offender is required by law once convicted and the deregistering process is complicated.
+Reach out to a lawyer if you have any questions or plan to proceed with de-registration.
+Having a qualified and competent sex offender attorney on your side could increase the likelihood of getting your petition granted.

 By Shannon Lynch